 Visage is one of the best horror games on the Xbox Series X and on its game pass, simply due to how amazing the story is, the different areas that are extremely creepy, and the paranormal aspects that are always lingering over you.
 All of these factors make it a must-play game for any horror lover.
-And if you like single-player story-based games, then perhaps you might enjoy: BEST Story Mode Games On Xbox One.

 |Our Ranking||26th Horror Game|